 DXP uses Azure Web Apps to run Episerver applications and thus aligns with the Microsoft patch release cycle.
 Microsoft is responsible for patch management.
 Episerver works closely with Microsoft for any edge cases involving patching.

 Episerver DXC Service leverages the Microsoft Azure platform, therefore the underling infrastructure follows Microsoft Azure compliance standards, certifications, and supporting processes.

-Microsoft and their Red Team regularly pen test the underlying infrastructure of DXC Service.
+Microsoft and their Red Team regularly provide a penetration test to the underlying infrastructure of DXC Service.
 The Episerver platform is also subject to regular penetration tests conducted by customers and partners.

 However, any implementation on top of the Episerver platform could unexpectedly introduce a security hole.
 Therefore, you need to ensure that your solution is thoroughly tested before going live.